 Tsunami propagation and inundation

-The Coastal & Ocean Engineering Program is also the home of the O.H.
+The Coastal and Ocean Engineering Program is also the home of the O.H.
 Hinsdale Wave Research Laboratory (WRL), one of the largest and technically most advanced laboratories for coastal research in the world.
 The ties between Coastal & Ocean Engineering and the WRL ensure that students will have access to state-of-the art facilities for research in coastal and ocean processes.
 In addition, since complex coastal problems require multidisciplinary solutions, Coastal & Ocean Engineering has ties to programs in the College of Oceanic & Atmospheric Sciences (Marine Geology, Physical Oceanography), Geosciences, Mathematics, and Computer Science.

 Dr. Dan Cox - Sediment transport, surf zone turbulence and boundary layer processes.
 Design and performance of coastal structures